 It may not seem like as serious a violation as over-service or pouring drinks for a minor, but advertising violations are still a point of concern for the TABC.
 Illegal marketing often involves drink specials that are not allowed according to state law; an example of this is offering "BOGO" specials of a second free drink with every one purchased.
-If a business brings in a high volume of customers who are then over-served because the drinks are cheap and plentiful, the initial marketing practice is part of the overall problem.
+If a business uses drink specials to bring in a high volume of customers, who then drink much more than they otherwise would because the drinks are cheap and plentiful, the initial marketing practice is part of the overall problem.

 The TABC concluded its "Marketing Practices Investigation" in this case by issuing Razzoo's a written warning for an "Outdoor Advertising Violation."
 No further action was taken and the complaint was closed on 7/10/2017.